pontem-network/sp-docs/move_vm/compiler_&_toolset.md

 ### Signers

 Usually you have scripts that contains only one signer.
 A signer is an account where a signed transaction contains a script.
-When Diem builds a transaction using the `tx` command it adds information about signers to the transaction, so you shouldn't worry about these arguments.
+When Diem builds a transaction using the `call` command it adds information about signers to the transaction, so you shouldn't worry about these arguments.

 ### Root and Treasury signers